 If we had planned better, we would have made the time to visit more than one estate in Plettenberg Bay’s emerging winelands by starting our Robberg Peninsula hike earlier.

-The first vine was only planted in 2001, but now there are close to 20 farms making an increasingly varied (thanks to global warming) collection of wines.
+The Plettenberg Einelands’ first vine was only planted in 2001, but now there are close to 20 farms making an increasingly varied (thanks to global warming) collection of wines.

-Ask your hotel or at the tourism office for a handy little booklet that lists the wine farms’ opening hours (many close annoyingly early at 4 p.m.) and contact info.
+Ask your hotel or Plettenberg Bay’s tourist office for a handy little booklet that lists the wine farms’ opening hours (many close annoyingly early at 4 p.m.) and contact info.